-Additionally, since the trajectories of EPs were derived using the conventional BZ, the resulting phase boundary diagram is not expected to agree with the OBC spectrum.
-However, when we select a specific parameter, namely $t_V = 2\pi$, where the skin effect is absent, it becomes feasible for the phase boundary diagram to indicate phase transitions similar to that of the OBC spectrum.
-This is corroborated by our observations along the vertical line at $t_V = 2\pi$ in the phase boundary diagram (Fig. \ref{Figure_9}a), where we consistently find that the appearance of red (blue) lines corresponds to gap closings at quasienergies zero ($\pi$) in the OBC spectrum, (shown in Fig. \ref{Figure_9}b).
-Moreover, the value of $\nu^{0,\pi}$ can show a quantized jump every time when the trajectory of the gap closure at quasienergy zero ($\pm \pi$) is crossed in the parameter space.
-These observations deduce that the trajectories of gap closing at $E=0, \pm \pi$ are indeed the phase boundaries for different NH FTPs, each being characterized by a pair of winding numbers, $\nu^{0}$ and $\nu^{\pi}$.
 In addition, we have provided two additional examples in the phase boundary diagram, one where $\gamma$ is very small (close to the Hermitian limit) and another where $\gamma$ is significantly large.
 Fig. \ref{Figure_10}a denotes the phase boundary diagram with a very small NH coupling say $\gamma=0.05$.